By:

 Ice cube – a dining lounge destination, is an elegant glass cube-like structure and is the first of its kind in Hubli city.
 The building seamlessly holds all three spaces with one another, yet allows each to hold its own space.
 The façade is designed to complement the character of the building by defining the spaces within.

-The huge display boards (an example of media façade) on one side, with the light lines that define the structure on the other, create a sense of shadow, a pattern which adds drama to the building.
+The huge display boards (an example of a media façade) on one side, with the light lines that define the structure on the other, create a sense of shadow, a pattern that adds drama to the building.

 QUICK FACTS: